nvasilop/word2vec-friends-dialogues/README.md

 This repository does **not** include the dataset file itself.
 To run the notebook, download the dataset from Kaggle and place the text file locally before execution.

-> Note: The notebook keeps the original workflow used in the assignment, including the way the dataset is loaded.

 ## Preprocessing

 The corpus was preprocessed using standard text-cleaning steps: